Learn to read URLs to spot phishing scams

 First and foremost, if you follow the single forward slash method, then you can focus on what matters.
 In this case, you can see that the top-level domain is Interlaced.io, so the rest doesn’t really matter.
 For those of you who are curious (although we understand most marketing people are familiar with these), here’s what it all means!

-Everything after the question mark – ?utm_source... – is simply for tracking purposes.
-It really just helps businesses understand where their website traffic is coming from.
+Everything after the question mark – ?utm_source… – is simply for tracking purposes.
+It just helps businesses understand where their website traffic is coming from.
 In this example, here’s the information a company would gather:

 • Campaign Source: Blog